Report on Government Services 2024

 Compulsory school education

 Entry to school education is compulsory for all children in all states and territories.
-The child age entry requirements are subject to specific legislation and varies by jurisdiction (ABS 2023).
-In 2022, minimum starting ages generally restrict enrolment to children aged between four-and-a-half and five years at the beginning of the year (ABS 2023).
-(See section 3, for more details.)
+The child age entry requirements are subject to specific legislation within each state and territory (ABS 2024).
+In 2023, minimum starting ages generally restricted enrolment to children aged between four-and-a-half and five years at the beginning of the year (ABS 2024).
+(Refer to section 3, for more details.)

 National mandatory requirements for schooling – as agreed in the National Youth Participation Requirement (NYPR) – came into effect through relevant state and territory government legislation in 2010.
 Under the NYPR, all young people must participate in schooling until they complete Year 10; and if they have completed Year 10, in full-time education, training or employment (or combination of these) until 17 years of age (COAG 2009).
 Some state and territory governments have extended these requirements for their jurisdiction.